 LAB MEDIA: FIGURE 5.
 Video Editor: Emphasize the two peaks in the spectra at 220 K shown at the bottom and a single peak at the 260 K shown at the top.

-The temperature dependence of the difference in chemical shifts between the two 31P-{1H} resonances was determined, and the extrapolation allows for estimation of the chemical shifts of the individual resonances at higher temperatures [1].
+The temperature dependence of the difference in chemical shifts between the two 31P-{1H} resonances was determined.
+Extrapolation allows for estimation of the chemical shifts of the individual resonances at higher temperatures [1].

 LAB MEDIA: FIGURE 6.

-The temperature dependence for the hydride resonances of the Rhenium sample was observed, and the chemical shifts calculated from the best linear fits were used for the line shape fitting of the observed spectra [1].
+The temperature dependence for the hydride resonance chemical shifts was determined.
+The chemical shifts calculated from the best linear fits were used for the line shape fitting of the observed spectra [1].

 LAB MEDIA: FIGURE 7.

-The results of line shape fitting for pairwise exchange of A site hydride ligands, turnstile exchange of three adjacent hydride ligands, and proton exchange between one proton of water and hydride ligand, with the observed hydride region of a series of 1H-{31P} NMR spectra were compared and collected from 225 Kelvin to 240 Kelvin [1].
+The results of line shape fitting for pairwise exchange of A site hydride ligands, turnstile exchange of three adjacent hydride ligands, and proton exchange between one proton of water and the unique hydride ligand were compared with the observed hydride region of a series of 1H-{31P} NMR spectra from 225 Kelvin to 240 Kelvin [1].

 LAB MEDIA: FIGURE 8.

-A comparison for the rearrangement of hydride ligands without proton exchange at 225 Kelvin was recorded, which displayed the best fits for the two models [1].
+A comparison of the models for rearrangement of hydride ligands with and without proton exchange versus the 1H-{31P} NMR spectrum measured at 225 Kelvin [1].

 LAB MEDIA: FIGURE 9.

-Eyring plot from the line shape fitting of 31P-{1H} NMR spectra shows that the rate constants that arise from the line shape fitting of the 31P-{1H} NMR spectra at several temperatures fit the Eyring equation well [1].
+Rate constants arising from the ine shape fitting of 31P-{1H} NMR spectra show a good fit for the Eyring equation [1].

 LAB MEDIA: FIGURE 10.